Business

 What are webhooks?

 Webhooks are automated scripts that help transfer data or information between two digital services.
 A webhook is an HTTP request that is triggered when an event happens in an app.
 When that event occurs, it sends a payload of data directly to the recipient application.
-Webhooks are a simple automated connection between two digital services.
+Webhooks then form a simple automated connection between two digital services.

 We've made these automations easily accessible through IFTTT, but if you wanted to do this with a webhook, you would need to set up your own sever and write code to automate it.

 Using webhooks, anyone can connect and automate their favorite digital tools.
 It allows for a two-way conversation between services, apps, and systems rather than the traditional one-way HTTP request/response model of web development.
-This makes it possible to develop web applications that can take immediate action on events and data updates.

 How do I use webhooks?

+We're not going to sugarcoat it: Webhooks do require some effort and learning before you can set one up from scratch.
+Not to fear though, as we have endless resources posted to help you get started on your webhooks journey.
 Check out the guide on our FAQ page that has more detailed information on the steps to follow, or take a look at what others have done on Reddit, YouTube, or Hackster.io.

-There are two ways to use webhooks, GET and POST.
+In general, there are two ways to use webhooks, GET and POST.
 GET is when you're receiving information with a webhook and POST is when you're sending information with a webhook.
 In our Maker Webhooks service, you can do both options and customize your webhooks to do whatever you want!

 There are three ways in GET and POST to pass values within the webhook.
 You can send it in a JSON format or make a web request and in that request format your information in JSON format or x-www-form-urlencoded format.
 Learn more on our help article.
 For this example, we're going to stick with our Webhooks - receive a web request action.